dgaydukov/cert-spring5/files/spring5.md

     <artifactId>spring-cloud-starter-netflix-eureka-client</artifactId>
 </dependency>
 ```
-This dependency add both eureka client and ribbon.
-You should add name of your sevice to `spring.application.name=myService`.
+This dependency add both `eureka` client and `ribbon`.
+You should add name of your service to `spring.application.name=myService`.
 And it would be available in eureka dashboard.
 By default client will try to connect to eureka at localhost:8761.
 But you can change eureka url with property `eureka.client.service-url`
 Once you enable client eureka you can create load-balanced `RestTemplate` or `WebClient` like
 ```java